 In California, the divorce process begins by one or both parties of a marriage or domestic partnership retaining the services of an attorney.
 The attorney will assist their client in navigating the divorce process which begins with the filing of a petition for dissolution of marriage.
 The petition for dissolution of marriage or registered domestic partnership is filed with the court in the county where one or both parties have resided for the immediate three months prior to the filing.

 Once the petition is served to the other party, the California mandatory 6-month waiting period begins.
 During this time, both parties are required to collect and disclose all financial information.
 Mandatory financial disclosure forms require that both parties share information about assets, debts, income, and expenses.
-Information for completing the financial disclosure forms are derived from documents such as pay stubs, W-2s, 1099s, federal and state tax returns, mortgage statements, real property tax information, bank statements, credit card statements, investment and brokerage account records, and retirement and pension account information.
+Information for completing the financial disclosure forms are derived from documents such as pay stubs, W-2s, 1099s, federal and state tax returns, mortgage statements, real property tax information, bank statements, credit card statements, investment and brokerage account records, retirement and pension account information, and estate plans.

 Once the petition for dissolution is filed and served on the other party, there are standard family law orders that take effect.
 The orders are as follows: